 This is a private tour.
 Doi Inthanon is one of Thailand’s most famous national parks and for good reason.
 The park boasts the greatest diversity of forest types and bird species found in any single park in the country and features some beautiful waterfalls, dramatic views and extraordinary nature.
 Your visit to the National Park will help protect this lovely national park.
 Your overnight in the Karen village will benefit the local people.
 We consider this one of our Chiang Mai jungle trekking and forest bathing tours.

 This is a private tour.
-Your guide and driver will meet you at your hotel at 0800 for your in-depth three-day Doi Inthanon Trekking.
+Your guide and driver will meet you at your hotel at 0800 for your in-depth three-day trekking Forests and Tribal Culture of Doi Inthanon.
 We leave Chiang Mai in the southern direction towards Doi Inthanon National Park.
 Doi Inthanon is with 2,565 meters elevation above sea level, the highest mountain in Thailand.
 The mountain is the source of many rivers and is an important watershed area.
 Forest types include moist, evergreen, pine, and mixed deciduous forests.
 The park supports the most significant number of bird species of any site in Thailand.
-We will visit the spectacular Wachirathan Waterfall.
+We will visit the spectacular Vachirathan Waterfall.

 The summit of Doi Inthanon